 Your options include the traditional behind the ear, receiver in the ear and receiver in your ear canal types.
-There are even extended wear hearing aids you leave in for months at a time, and hearing aids that wirelessly connect to your TV through your smartphone.
+There are even extended wear hearing aids that you leave in for months at a time, and hearing aids that wirelessly connect to your TV through your smartphone.

 How Hearing Aids Work

 Which hearing aid is right for you?
-It depends on the severity of your hearing loss, where you want to hear better, how active you want to be and which technology you are comfortable with.
+It depends on the severity of your hearing loss, the environments where you want to hear better, how active you want to be and which technology you are comfortable with.